horizon-eda/horizon/README.md

 ## get started
 After having built horizon, you should setup a pool somewhere (e.g. clone https://github.com/carrotIndustries/horizon-pool) and make the `HORIZON_POOL` environment variable point to it.
-Then run `horizon-pool-update` and `horizon-pool-update-parametric` to update both databasess.
-Since the pool is pretty empty, there's no senisble example project right now.
+Then run `horizon-pool-update` and `horizon-pool-update-parametric` to update both databases.
+Since the pool is pretty empty, there's no sensible example project right now.

 Create block, constraints, schematic and board:
 ```